Green roof: Washington, D.C.

 Washington, D.C., started implementing incentives for green roofs within their city at the beginning of the 21st century.
 In 2003, the Chesapeake Bay Foundation introduced a "green roof demonstration project" in combination with the D.C.
 Water and Sewer Authority.
 This program issued grants to several pilot green roofs, which would assist with the cost of construction for the building owner.
 From this project the city began to understand how beneficial these roofs could be and more programs were implemented over the years.
 In 2007, the Riversmart Rewards Program introduced a RiverSmart Rooftops Green Roof Rebate Program that would lend a $3 per square foot subsidy to potential green roof projects within the District.
 This culminated to assist 12 projects that year.

 A year later, the subsidy was raised to $5, incentivizing even more developers to use this program within their design.
 There is also possibility through the RiverSmart Rewards program for "residents and property owners to receive a significant discount on their water utility fees" if they install approved stormwater management features.

-In 2016, a rebate of $10-$15 per square feet was introduced, "promoting the voluntary installation of green roofs for the purpose of reducing stormwater runoff and pollutants". $10 per square foot rebates were set for installation within a combined sewer system. $15 per square foot rebates were set for installation within a municipal storm sewer system.
+In 2016, a rebate of $10–15 per square feet was introduced, "promoting the voluntary installation of green roofs for the purpose of reducing stormwater runoff and pollutants". $10 per square foot rebates were set for installation within a combined sewer system. $15 per square foot rebates were set for installation within a municipal storm sewer system.
 The greatest aspect of this incentivized project is the lack of restriction of building type that qualifies.
-There is no size cap on properties that qualify whether it's residential, commercial or institutional.
+There is no size cap on properties that qualify whether it is residential, commercial or institutional.
 In 2016 there was a total of 2.3 million square feet of green roofing within the district.
 As of 2020, there is 5.1 million square feet of green roofing.